 You can construct your task type of interest by calling one of the functions in constrained_manipulation_helper.py for e.g. construct_crank_task(velocity_normalized) in the run_constrained_manipulation.py script.

-You can specify the task type, the velocity along the task and the force or torque limits as arguments.
-Note that for all tasks besides the knob task type, the velocity is a normalized velocity in the range [-1, 1].
+In velocity mode, you specify the task type, the velocity along the task and the force or torque limits as arguments.
+Note that for all tasks, the velocity is a normalized velocity in the range [-1, 1].
 Please look in the file constrained_manipulation_helper.py for more details on how the velocity is scaled with the force limit.

 python3 run_constrained_manipulation.py ROBOT_IP --task-type crank --task-velocity 0.5 --force-limit 40